-Thermal generators will be modeled in the LOLE Study at their Net Generating Capability value (as indicated by the Capability Test - see BPM 105 Qualifying Resources) while forced outages for each resource will be modeled in accordance with their EFORd when determining the amount of monthly qualifying capacity to meet the reliability metric.3 The Capability Test data will be provided by each Participant in its annual data submittal, as described in BPM 101 Advance Assessment.
+Thermal generators will be modeled in the LOLE Study at their Net Generating Capability value (as indicated by the Capability Test - see BPM 105 Qualifying Resources) while forced outages for each resource will be modeled in accordance with their EFORd when determining the amount of monthly qualifying capacity to meet the reliability metric.2 The Capability Test data will be provided by each Participant in its FS Submittal as discussed in BPM 105 Qualifying Resources and BPM 108 FS Submittal Process.
 All thermal resources will be modeled in the LOLE Study, unless information provided by the relevant Participant in the Advance Assessment Data Request indicates the resource will not be available in the study period, such as a retirement date, future in-service date, or similar reason.